usnistgov/OSCAL/docs/content/learn/tutorials/control/basic-profile.md

 An OSCAL profile is a specific set of security controls selected and modified when needed from one or more control catalogs for use in managing risks in an information system.
 Such a profile is also known as [baseline][baseline-definition], or overlay in the [NIST SP 800-37 rev2](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-37r2.pdf)

-In the most basic sense, a baseline is simply another catalog, and could be represented using the OSCAL Catalog Model.
-However, baselines are fundementally based on and rooted in whichever source catalog(s) they use as a foundation.
-With this in mind, OSCAL uses a different model to represent baselines that identifies the source catalog(s),which controls it will "select" or "import", and any changes made to those controls.
-An **OSCAL Profile** is a machine-readable representation of a **baseline**, expressed using the OSCAL [Profile model][profile-docs], which includes contextualizing documentation and metadata.
+An OSCAL profile is a machine-readable representation of a baseline, expressed using the OSCAL [profile model][profile-docs], which includes contextualizing documentation and metadata.

-OSCAL Profiles are created within the context of the [Profile Resolution Specification](/concepts/processing/profile-resolution/), which defines exactly how tools can programmatically understand OSCAL Profiles.
+In the most basic sense, an OSCAL profile is a collection of "pointers" to other catalog(s)'s controls, along with instructions to tailor the controls and change how the controls are grouped.

+An OSCAL profile can be transformed into an OSCAL catalog through a process called profile resolution, which is described in the [Profile Resolution Specification](/concepts/processing/profile-resolution/).
+The output "resolved" catalog contains the controls selected, tailored, and grouped by the profile.

 This tutorial illustrates how to create an OSCAL profile using the OSCAL XML, JSON, and YAML formats, which each implement the OSCAL [profile model](/concepts/layer/control/profile/).
 The OSCAL project provides an [XML Schema and documentation](/concepts/layer/control/profile/), which is useful for validating an XML profile, and a [JSON Schema and documentation](/concepts/layer/control/profile/), which is useful for validating JSON and YAML profiles.